The Oak is a tree Jealously treasuring multiple secrets, this one stands out among many others of its kind for possessing great strength and vitality.

 Its wood has been the object of spells and spells for years aimed at love, the attraction of good fortune and the protection of the home.

-The Oak is considered to be the tree of triumph as it is the possessor of divine virtue.
-It is believed that the roots of the Oak extend through the entrancesañas of the earth burying in its path the secrets of the Almighty.
+The Oak is considered the tree of triumph as it possesses divine virtue.
+It is believed that the roots of the Oak extend through the bowels of the earth, burying the secrets of the Almighty in their wake.

 Olodumare He blessed him with the gift of longevity, a privilege that has made him a participant in many events over the years for which all religious owe him respect.